BREAKING TODAY! Permanent Nationwide Block of Short Barreled Rifle & Pistol Brace Rule Fight Change!

 Quick Summary

-The ATF's pistol brace rule has been vacated nationwide, but the DOJ continues to enforce the underlying legal theory that brace pistols are Short Barreled Rifles (SBRs) under the NFA.
-The Giwa and Texas lawsuit seeks a permanent injunction to block this enforcement theory, preventing future restrictions without new rulemaking.
+The ATF's pistol brace rule has been vacated nationwide.
+However, the DOJ continues to enforce the legal theory that brace pistols are SBRs, arguing courts can only block formal rules, not legal interpretations.
+The Giwa case seeks a permanent injunction against this theory, preventing future restrictions without new rulemaking.

 Chapters